Gutefrage.net

-gutefrage.net (commonly known and stylized in its logo as gutefrage; from German gute Frage, which means "good question") is a German question and answer website without topic specialization.
+gutefrage (from German gute Frage, which means "good question") is a German question and answer website without topic specialization.

 The website is financed by advertisement, but it is possible to pay to use the site without advertisements.
 The user-generated content is freely available to platform users and cannot necessarily be changed or deleted by content creators at will.
 Content is only allowed in German, with the exception of quotes, meanings, or specific translations.

 History

 In 2006, gutefrage.net went online as the first self-initiated startup by Holtzbrinck eLAB, a subsidiary of the Holtzbrinck Publishing Group.
 The website has developed into the most-used product of the Gutefrage Group and, regarding its content growth and page views, has become one of the largest forums in the German-speaking world.
 According to its own reports, the company crossed their profit threshold in 2009.

 Towards the end of 2012, a mobile version of the website went online; applications for Android and iOS followed in December 2013.

 On December 7, 2016, the logo for gutefrage.net was renewed in honor of the site's tenth birthday.
 The new logo shows two speech bubbles; the smaller bubble on the left is intended to represent a question, whereas the larger bubble on the right is intended to represent an answer.
 In conjunction with this change, the added ".net" was removed from the logo.

 In June 2020, gutefrage.net entered into a collaboration with Amazon, whereby the virtual assistant Alexa is able to access selected posts from the platform and play back answers to user questions.

 In 2020, the majority share of gutefrage.net was purchased by United Vertical Media GmbH, an affiliate of Müller Medien.
 As of February 2021, the website contains over 24 million questions with more than 94 million answers.